hmxmilohax/rb3-pc/pages/english/advanced/richpresence.md

 It will start updating your presence and will continue to do so until you close it out.
 ![A screenshot of a Windows command line, with it runing the "py dx_discordrp.py" script.
 It asks the user to select a platform.](https://rb3pc.milohax.org/images/xtra/rpc/cmdinit.gif "cmd.exe")

-## Future Usage
+## Future Usage:

 After the initial setup, you won't have to set up anything when you open the file again.

 In the address bar at the top of your file browser window, type in `cmd` then press the Enter key.
 ![A screenshot of a file browser window with "cmd" typed into the address bar.](https://rb3pc.milohax.org/images/xtra/rpc/cmdopen.png "Windows Explorer")

 Once the command line window opens up, type in `py dx_discord.py` and press the Enter key.